Neuxbane/Docker/DOCS_ADD_SERVICE.md

 How it works:
 - Open a project -> Edit.
 Click "Add Service".
-- Fill the service name and optional image, ports (host:container or container), volumes (host:container), and environment entries (KEY=VALUE).
+- Fill the service name and optional image, ports (host:container or container), volumes (host:container), and environment entries.
 - The new service is added locally in the editor.
 Click "Apply changes" to persist the change.

 Backend: